mongodb/specifications/source/auth/auth.rst

 mechanism_properties
     PROVIDER_NAME
-        Drivers MUST allow the user to specify a name for using a service to obtain credentials that is one of "aws", "azure", or "gcp".
+        Drivers MUST allow the user to specify a name for using a service to obtain credentials that is one of ["aws"].
     REQUEST_TOKEN_CALLBACK
-        Drivers MUST allow the user to specify a callback of the form "onOIDCRequestToken" (defined below), if the driver supports providing objects as mechanism property values.
+        Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports providing objects as mechanism property values.
+Otherwise the driver MUST allow it as a MongoClientOption.
     REFRESH_TOKEN_CALLBACK
-        Drivers MUST allow the user to specify a callback of the form "onOIDCRefreshToken" (defined below), if the driver supports providing objects as mechanism property values.
+        Drivers MUST allow the user to specify a callback of the form "onRefresh" (defined below), if the driver supports providing objects as mechanism property values.
+Otherwise the driver MUST allow it as a MongoClientOption.
     ALLOWED_HOSTS
-        The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections, allowing Unix shell-style wildcards.
-This is a security feature and defaults to
+        The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
+The hostnames may include a leading "*." wildcard, which allows for matching subdomains.
+ALLOWED_HOSTS is a security feature and MUST default to
         ``["*.mongodb.net", '*.mongodb-dev.net", "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]``.
         When ``MONGODB-OIDC`` authentication is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST